christorreed/ReeditShipManagement/README.md

 * Prevent configuration errors that can lead to combat failure or other mistakes.
 * Simplify ship control via fully-configurable 'stances'
 * Automate monotonous tasks so you can get a new ship up and running fast.

+***Get started with the [Quick Start Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.QuickStartGuide.md)***

+## Features

+RSM has a lot of features that you will want to [explore in detail](https://github.com/christorreed/ReeditShipManagement/blob/main/README.ReferenceGuide.md), but here's just some of what it can do...

+* Set complex ship *Stances* to rapidly re-configure your ship for various circumstances.
+* Optionally rename and tidy all block names on your ship.
+* Control lighting, per *Stance*, in Spotlight, Exterior, Interior and Navigational categories, including power status and colour.
+* Output a detailed array of ship data including...
+	* Ship integrity, per-subsystem, and per major system.
+	* Ship telemetry, including current acceleration in G's or m/2^2, stop times and distances at max burn, and at a configurable list of burn percentages.
+	* Ship cargo status, including actual verse expected values for ammo, fuel, fusion fuel and steel plates.
+	* Ship power and tank information
+	* General, prioritised ship warnings about various conditions like low fuel, low ammo, no lidar, low batteries, antennas on etc.
+	* Lcd text colour control per stance
+	* Automatic configuration of up to 6 screens, including default Hudlcd configuration.
+* Extractor management; automatically load fuel tanks into extractors to keep your grid fueled up, including dynamic fuel tank load speed
+* Dynamic battery discharge management means batteries are recharging when your rails aren't firing.
+* Automatically control doors, including a default 3 second auto closer, and a fully automated, one-touch airlock algorithm.
+* Manage spawns and prevent custom data spawn attacks.
+* Detect and alert to the presence of unowned blocks on a the RSM grid.
+* Set thrusters, including Epsteins, chemical thrusters, RCS, atmo thrusters per stance
+* Control NavOS or EFC script settings, per stance.
+* Automatically load and balance all weapons on the RSM grid
+* Automatically load and balance all reactors on the RSM grid
+* Saves and loads projector alignment data (stop re-aligning every time!)
+* Enable or disable *Auxiliary* blocks per stance
+* Ignore specific blocks using the Ignore keyword, default `[I]`, removing them from RSM entirely.
+* Antenna hud text management; control all antennas hud text at once with the `Comms:Message` command from the G menu.
+* Debugging and performance profiling options built in.
+* Door lock management; quickly permit access to your grid during trading, then automatically lock it again in combat.
+* .ini compatible custom data configuration for easy adjustment in an IDE.
+* Detailed [Reference Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.ReferenceGuide.md), and basic [Quick Start Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.QuickStartGuide.md) for ease of use.

+## Draconis Expanse

+RSM is tailor made for the Draconis Expanse (DX) Space Engineers server and customised mod stack.
+There are no plans at this stage to expand RSM support to other servers or SE environments.

 ## Developer Promise